Don't Just Sit There Like A Slug...

 renovation, repair, and painting projects that disturb lead-based paint

-in pre-1978 homes, child care facilities and schools be certified by EPA and that they use
+pre-1978 homes, child care facilities and schools be certified by EPA and that

 Though there was initially some fear on the part of contractors that becoming a "certified renovator" would be a difficult process, but it has turned out to no be as bad as expected.
 Certification requires an 8-hour course by an EPA accredited trainer, and there are lots of trainers to choose from.

 At the time of this writing, certification of a renovation/painting firm can cost up to $550.00 plus training costs for all its employees.
 But if the company performs work in more than one state, there is an additional fee of $35.00 per state.

 As if that wasn't costly enough, firms must be recertified every 5 years for renovations and 3 years for combination or painting-only contractors.